sabertazimi/awesome-notes/language/haskell/haskellBasicNotes.md

 push :: Int -> State Stack ()
 push a = State $ \xs -> ((),a:xs)

-stackManip :: State Stack Int
+stackManipulation :: State Stack Int stackManipulation = do push 3 a <- pop
-stackManip = do
-  push 3
-  a <- pop
   pop